Rudolf Perhinek: In Montenegro

 Perhinek, then Captain, was a member of the staff of the Lim-Sandžak Chetnik Detachment.
-Perhinek was part of the delegation that was sent to Milan Nedić on May 18 1942. to demand more weapons and to convince Germans that Chetnik operations against Yugoslav Partisans in srezes of Bijelo Polje, Mileševa and Pljevlja.
+Perhinek was part of Chetnik delegation that was sent to Milan Nedić on May 18 1942. to demand more weapons, to convince Germans in 'complete loyalty', s they wouldn't and Nedić that Chetnik operations against Yugoslav Partisans in districts of Bijelo Polje, Mileševa and Pljevlja was necessary.

 On 15 September 1942 Perhinek attended the conference of the commanders of corps, brigades and districts from the territory under control of the Lim-Sandžak Chetnik Detachment held in Kolašin.
 For this conference Đurišić prepared an agenda, based on Mihailovićs instructions.
 In this agenda Đurišić emphasized that "the only law and order and the only policy and government is Chetnik organization".
 After this conference the Chetnik commanders organized similar conferences with officers subordinated to them and undertook planned measures.
-In October 1942, "Green" member of colaborationist committee Vojislav Nenadović tried to replace Chetnik president Blažo Đukanović.
-While he got majority against Đukanović in the committee, Draža Mihailović and Pavle Đurišić convinced Governor of Montenegro Alessandro Pirzio Biroli not to dissmiss.
-Perhinek, as Chetnik High Quarters delegate for Montenegro, took political action against Nenadović to get him dismissed from position in the committee.
+In October 1942, "Green" member of collaborationist committee Vojislav Nenadić tried to replace Chetnik president Blažo Đukanović.
+While he got majority against Đukanović in the committee, Draža Mihailović and Pavle Đurišić convinced Governor of Montenegro Alessandro Pirzio Biroli not to dismiss.
+Perhinek, as Chetnik High Quarters delegate for Montenegro, took political action against Nenadić to get him dismissed from position in the committee.
 These actions were unsuccessful.

 As an envoy of Chetnik supreme command, Perhinek participated at the so-called Second Youth Conference held on 4 December 1942 in Šahovići, Montenegro.
 Perhinek presided the conference, together with Pavle Đurišić and Radomir Popović.
 Perhinek was a man of the greatest confidence of Mihailović and was relatively unknown among the people in the narrow circle around Đurišić.